Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 The three buttons highlighted above allow you to toggle your editor mode.
 Only one of these modes can be active at a time.

 As you can see, the first button, or the _Standard Editor_, is already active.
 That's because we've already been using the _Standard Editor_ this whole time.
+The _Standard Editor_ doesn't do anything fancy.
+It simply gives you a single, large editor window to focus on a single file.

 The second button set the editor mode to the _Assistant Editor_.
 This editor mode is for opening and editing multiple files side-by-side.